 According to the NIA, recent research shows a direct correlation between social interaction and health.
 Even studies dating back to 2008 show positive health benefits for socialization.
 Having friends to talk to, social gatherings, or group activities to participate in can improve your level of mental health, thus aiding to increase your longevity.
 Researchers state that maintaining healthy social networks can help you live up to 50% longer!

 These are just three habits that may boost your health and put you on the path to a long life!
-HarborChase Senior Living communities promote social wellness by connecting our residents with engaging activities that encourage social interactivity.
+HarborChase Senior Living communities offer independent living, assisted living, and memory care, and we promote social wellness by connecting our residents with engaging activities that encourage social interactivity.

-If you are looking for additional resources regarding healthy aging, safety tips, or senior living, we encourage you to visit our website and check out our senior health blogs!
+If you are looking for additional resources regarding healthy aging, safety tips, or senior living, we encourage you to visit our website and check out our HarborChase Senior Living health and wellness blogs!